PSebaRaj/TradingPlatform/README.md

 # TradingPlatform
  Description: Trade stocks to built a portfolio

+ Languages Used: Javascript.
- Languages Used: MERN Stack (MongoDB, Express, React, Node.js).
-Additionally used Materials-UI and Redux.
+ Technologies Used: MERN Stack (MongoDB, Express, React, Node.js), Materials-UI and Redux.